New York energy law: New 2007-2022 laws

 The state has enacted, in 2007, a number of recent laws to control carbon emissions.
 There is also a new Article 13 of N.Y.
 Energy Law, the State Green Building Construction Act, in 2008.
 This new Act is composed of four sections, including N.Y.
 Energy L. § 13–107, "Agency green building construction requirements".
 They also passed a law to establish a "Green Residential Building Grant Program", which directs NYSERDA to grant moneys subject to LEED.
 The LEED status of a recently built state authority convention center - the Albany Capital Center - is unknown.
 Finally, the legislature also enacted three closely related laws to expand "Net metering" of alternative energy generating systems.

-Senator Kevin Parker, the past Senate committee chair, stated that he had been "aiming for a long time" to work on energy and environmental issues.
+Senator Kevin Parker stated that he had been "aiming for a long time" to work on energy and environmental issues.
 Among the issues he wanted to address are "energy generation and transmission... public transportation... [and] Renewable energy... " Assemblyman Cahill noted equally "ambitious goals for renewable power and energy conservation", especially by funding the State Energy Plan, "mass transit", repowering "Old hydro facilities" and modernizing the states "electric grid".
 NYSERDA president Francis Murray, Jr. echoed that it was "the most ambitious clean-energy program in the nation".

 The Power New York Act, enacted in July 2011, re-establishes the Article 10 energy plant siting law, which had expired (sunsetted) over seven years prior.
 The new law had overwhelmingly favorable editorial support.

 In 2012, several items on Governor Andrew Cuomo's agenda were done: